Ronnie Barker: You'll have to bear with me, because remember, I'm a woman playing a man who is playing a woman — aren't I dear?

 - The play Victor/Victoria, an adaptation of the original film (see above), is about this.
 A down-on-her-luck opera singer named Victoria (Julie Andrews in the film) can't find work, so a recent acquaintance and homosexual talent agent convinces her to pretend to be Victor, a drag queen who presents himself as a woman named Victoria.
 A confused mobster falls in love with her/him/her.

-- Happens quite frequently in Opera — particularly when a female singer plays a guy who dresses as a woman at some point.
+- Happens quite frequently in Opera — usually a female singer plays a guy who dresses as a woman at some point.

-- The most famous example is probably The Marriage of Figaro, which was written just late enough that this sort of role would go to a woman rather than a castrato.
+- The most famous example is probably Cherubino from The Marriage of Figaro, which was written just late enough that this sort of role would go to a woman rather than a castrato.

 - This variant occurs in The Phantom of the Opera, with Christine playing the pageboy, who is dressed as a maid because he's having an affair with the lady of the house and wants to be discreet.
 In the (thankfully brief) scene we see of this opera, the husband is completely fooled and hitting on the 'maid'.